 Yesterday I was 25.
 Today I’m 26.

-As I drank my morning coffee, I asked myself the question that people often ask on your birthday: ‘how does it feel?’.
+As I drank my morning coffee, I asked myself the question people often ask on your birthday: ‘how does it feel?’.

 We don’t feel ourselves changing.